Civil Wedding Requirements: Philippines

 What is a Civil Wedding Ceremony?

-A civil wedding ceremony is basically one that is officiated by a government official (as the term hints).
+A civil wedding ceremony is basically one that is officiated by a government official or a religious body.
 It’s usually done in the city hall but may also be held in a different location if you wish to do so.
 There are many reasons why some couples opt for a civil wedding, some are the following:

 It’s easy to organize and is less expensive than having a church wedding

 If you and your partner want to get married but are on a budget, having a civil wedding is for you.
 It’s easy to organize, less expensive, and is a legally-binding marriage.
 With your creativity and resourcefulness, you’ll surely be able to pull a simple yet wonderful civil wedding.

 There are no restrictions when it comes to wedding venues